companieshouse/chips-training-terraform/groups/chips-training/README.md

 # chips-e2e-pilot
-Terraform for provisioning the CHIPS E2E environment.
+Terraform for provisioning the CHIPS training environment.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements